marxin/texi2rst-generated/sphinx/install/configuration.rst

 .. option:: --with-fpmath=isa

-  This options sets :option:`-mfpmath`:samp:`=sse` by default and specifies the default ISA for floating-point arithmetics.
+  This options sets :option:`-mfpmath=sse` by default and specifies the default ISA for floating-point arithmetics.
 You can select either :samp:`sse` which enables :option:`-msse2` or :samp:`avx` which enables :option:`-mavx` by default.
   This option is only supported on i386 and x86-64 targets.